mailtomahesh/LogicTest2/README.md

 This is actually in the format like the following: http://localhost:8080/AdditionResult/{comma-separated-numbers}/{total}

 JUnit tests are available for the following 3 conditions:
-The number of random numbers generated is greater than 1.
+The number of random numbers generated is greater than 1 and less than 10.
 Provided total matches the total of the numbers.
 Provided total does not match the total of the numbers.